Cultivating good habits for kids is one of the most important parenting tasks we have. Here are some simple strategies to help!

 21. Daily quiet time

 I saved the best for last.
 If you wondered why I said prayer was #2, it’s because spending time with God is #1.
 (Of course, prayer is a part of that!)
-By spending time with God I mean having a quiet time or devotional time.
-There is NO HABIT more important to teach your kids than this one.
+By spending time with God, I mean having a quiet time or devotional time.
+There is NO HABIT more important to teach your kids than developing a quiet time with the Lord.

 Habits will be the roots our kids need to help them stand firm in Christ and GROW in faith.